KiboOst/AC_MPS_Presets/README.md

 <img src="/assets/doc1.jpg" width="400">

-> For each setting in a presset, an empty string won't whange/load this setting.
+> For each setting in a preset, an empty string won't change/load this setting.

 preset:

-*btnName* and *name* are just references for you, and will be displayed in AC when loading the preset.
+*btnName* and *name* are just references for you, and will be displayed in AC when loading the preset, just like when you change a setting with a button.

 ```json